Updated: 2017-02. Ubuntu 16.04 LTS. Apache 2.4.18 and PHP 7.0.13.

 http://localhost/~USER_NAME.
 We can improve upon this with fake domains, but first things first.

-ALTERNATIVELY, there is a canned Debian script for Enabling modules.
-It does the above without having to worry about typos.
+There are canned Debian script for Enabling modules.
+It creates shortcuts from the "mods-enabled" to the "mods-available" without having to worry about typos.
 The name stands for Apache2 Enable Module.
 To disable a module, use a2dismod.

-me@myhost$ sudo a2enmod userdir.conf me@myhost$ sudo a2enmod userdir.load me@myhost$ sudo /etc/init.d/apache2 restart
+me@myhost$ sudo a2enmod userdir me@myhost$ sudo service apache2 restart

 Test Step 2: Open up a browser and type